Search | Directories | Reference Tools

 The application must be submitted to the IRS within five days.
 The responsible party will normally mail the application to the IRS either the same day as the meeting, or the next business day to the IRS.

-A number is usually received within six to nine weeks.
-If after eight weeks an individual has not received their letter or if any information on it is incorrect, the applicant needs to contact itin@u.washington.edu for assistance.
+Please allow six to nine weeks for the IRS to process the application.
+If after nine weeks an individual has not received their letter or if any information on it is incorrect, the applicant needs to contact itin@u.washington.edu for assistance.

 Internal Revenue Service Information